kurianbenoy/myblog/posts/2019/2019-12-19-swift4tensorflowintro.md

 ---
-title: First thoughts on Swift
-type: post
+aliases:
+- /Deep Learning/Swift/2019/12/19/swift4tensorflowintro
 author: Kurian Benoy
-tags:
+categories:
 - Swift
 - Deep Learning
+date: '2019-12-19'
+layout: post
+title: First thoughts on Swift

 ---

 According to Chris Lattner, swift is promised as an infinetely hackable language.
 I recently binge watched two lessons of FastAI part2 which covered about new language for Deep Learning.